jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_sqlanalysis.md

 ---
 title: Configure SQL Analysis
 tags: [configure_monitoring,apply_configuration_to]
 summary: "Enable or disable SQL Analysis.
-Define the data to be collected and displayed in the SQL Analysis - Workload View and the SQL Server | SQL Activity Drilldown | SQL Analysis page."
+Define the data to be collected and displayed in the SQL Analysis - Workload report and the SQL Server | SQL Activity Drilldown | SQL Analysis page."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgmonitor_sqlanalysis.html
 id: 42